Matt-McConway/roberto/env/Venv.md

     * (win-env) M:\Code\GitHub\Slackbot\roberto\env>
         * (Name of your environment in parentheses)

-Once the environment is running, you simply run the app with `python bot.py`
+Once the environment is running, you simply run the app with `python bot.py` *when you are in the src directory.*